Bosnia and Herzegovina–Spain relations

 Bosnia and Herzegovina–Spain relations were formally established on 14 December 1992.

 Historical ties date back to the introduction of the Spanish language to Bosnia by Spanish-speaking Jews fleeing Spain after the enactment of the Alhambra Decree in 1492.
 During the Bosnian War of 1992 to 1995, Spain sent troops to support the United Nations peacekeeping effort in Bosnia.

 History

 Spanish language

 Spanish language was first introduced to Bosnia and Herzegovina when it was settled by the Spanish-speaking Sephardic Jews, who had fled the Crown of Castile and the Crown of Aragon following the enactment of the Alhambra Decree by Isabella I of Castile and Ferdinand II of Aragon in 1492.
 According to the 1921 census, Judaeo-Spanish language was the mother tongue to about 10,000 out of c.
 70,000 inhabitants of Sarajevo.

 The Holocaust in the Independent State of Croatia (a puppet state that included all of Bosnia and Herzegovina) in the 1940s and the Bosnian War in the 1990s severely depleted Bosnia and Herzegovina's Jewish population; very few of the remaining Jews speak Judaeo-Spanish as their first language.
-The only university in Bosnia and Herzegovina offering courses of Spanish language is the University of Sarajevo.
+The only university in Bosnia and Herzegovina offering courses of the Spanish language is the University of Sarajevo.